 He remembered drinking the rawdog whisky reserved for him at the Blackhorse Saloon.
 Bitter.
 Metallic.
 Sour.
 He struggled to remember more.
 There was a table at the back where a door opened on the outhouses.
 They'd let him drink there.
 So he did that.
-He drank and wept and slipped in and out of be used by demons.
+He drank and wept and slipped in and out of life.

 The elders warned that when a man drank too much whisky; he died for a time to visit with those people he had lost and to chase the herds that rumbled across eternal plains.
-And while a man's spirit was away in death his body could whispered about the spirit fields to encourage his thirst.
+And while a man's spirit was away in death his body could be used by demons.

+A shiver of fear ran through his chest.
+Al-geran could not resist the call of heaven when the whisky flowed.
+The demons wanted to use his body, so they whispered about the spirit fields to encourage his thirst.
 And he knew there was great danger in doing the drink like the men of the towns, because if a demon took his body to do its dark business, the men of the towns could misunderstand, and hang him out of fear.

 He did not care about hanging, but he did not wish to do the evil that would bring the rope.
 His weaknesses had already brought enough pain to the innocent.